SKOOP-Digital/skoop-continue-sync/README.md

 The YAML file is expected to have two main sections: `settings` and `Agents`.

+#### Settings Section

+The `settings` section contains vscode settings and continue settings

+#### Agents Section

+The `agents` section contins configurations for models, rules, docs, mcp servers, and prompts.
+There can be multiple agents, each with their own set of these configurations.
+The first agent must always be the 'local agent' and acts as the default.
+Models are applied in order of how they appear in the configuration and the roles they have.
+They can be changed inthe continue settings for the

 ---

 ## Appendix: Setting Up LM Studio with the Instinct Model